Global-Fishing-Effort/fishing_effort_spatial/README.md

 | raw_data       | This folder contains a number of sources of raw data needed for the analysis.
 This often not the raw product per se, it may be tidied, but it is not a data product |
 | int            | This folder contains a number of intermediate data products that are used in the markdown files, and are necessary for reproduction                                 |
 | model_features | Processed versions of raw data sets we will use for the model.
 All data stored here are processed to 0.5 by 0.5 degree cell sizes.                                  |

+## Contact

+Please direct any correspondence to Gage Clawson at `gage.clawson@utas.edu.au`

+## Reproducibility

+We strongly advocate for open and reproducible science.
+The code in this repository enables a use to recreate the results outlined in the above publication.
+There are a few important points to know/adhere to for the code to run smoothly:

+ - The code must be run as an R project (unless you would like to recreate it in another language) - the code within relies on relative file paths from the project home folder.
+ - There is large data required throughout, that we do not include in this repository due to GitHub's large file size limits.
+Please follow any instructions to download this data that is contained in the scripts within the `prep` folder.
+All data used is freely accessible online.

 ## Data sources